Mariners relying on video, past information to scout players ahead of MLB draft with baseball on hold

 It’s a product of using the time under the circumstances.

-There is human element of all this.
+There is a human element in all of this.
 Scouts who see players in their area often obviously favor the players they see most often.

-“What we've seen is a pretty good is not only a good reflection of what the draft pool is, but we've eliminated I want to say the bias that scouting happens,” Hunter said.
-“So when you're able to compare, player X to player Y, and they're from different parts of the country, you get a better understanding of how your player that you've seen in person fits.
-We’ve probably had better, deep more thorough conversations than we have in the past.”
+“What we’ve seen is not only a good reflection of what the draft pool is, but we’ve eliminated I want to say the bias that in scouting happens,” Hunter said.
+“So when you’re able to compare, player X to player Y, and they’re from different parts of the country, you get a better understanding of how your player that you’ve seen in person fits.
+We’ve probably had better, deep, more-thorough conversations than we have in the past.”

 Possible Mariners picks